John Pomeroy (hydrologist): Career

 Pomeroy has been a guest scientist at the National Research Institute for Earth Science and Disaster Prevention in Japan (1998); a NATO Science Fellow at the University of East Anglia, England (1988–89); a Research Scientist with the U.S. Department of Agriculture (1988–89); a Research Scientist with Environment Canada (1990-2000); and the first Professor of Hydrology in Wales, being appointed in 2001 to a personal chair at the University of Wales, Aberystwyth.

 Next Pomeroy was recruited to the University of Saskatchewan (USask), becoming a Tier 1 Canada Research Chair in Water Resources and Climate Change in 2003.
 In 2004 he founded and became Director of the USask Centre for Hydrology.
 He became a member of the Board of Directors of the Western Watersheds Climate Research Collaborative in Canmore, Alberta in 2008.
 In 2009, he became Director of the Coldwater Laboratory in Canmore.

 He is part of the Global Institute for Water Security, serving on its Executive Committee from 2011-2020.
 He helped to create the Global Water Futures (GWF) research program, serving first as associate director, and later as director.
 Groundwork for GWF was laid by Pomeroy, and others in 2008 at an international meeting in Canmore, Alberta.
 In 2018, Pomeroy became Director of the Smart Water Systems Laboratory.
 In 2023, Pomeroy became Director of the Global Water Futures Observatories (GWFO) of the University of Saskatchewan, a program for world-wide freshwater research and monitoring.

 Pomeroy became the primary UNESCO Chair in Mountain Water Sustainability as of 2023.
-He co-chairs the United Nations Advisory Board for the 2025 International Year of Glaciers' Preservation.
+He co-chaired the United Nations Advisory Board for the 2025 International Year of Glaciers' Preservation and Chair of the Ad Hoc Committee for the Decade of Action for Cryospheric Sciences (DACS).